-2019 Colorado Teacher of the Year will be released spring of 2018.
+2019 Colorado Teacher of the Year Award Partners

 Teacher of the Year Archives